keybase/book-content/81-privacy/00-index.md

 * your followers and who you follow
 * social accounts that you use as proofs (e.g. Twitter, GitHub, Reddit)
 * anything else you choose to share on your profile—maybe a photo, short biography, or your location

-### Device names are public and can’t be changed or deleted
-You’ll also name the computer and/or devices you download Keybase on.
-Device names are also visible to everyone on the internet and can’t be changed or deleted.

-Again, choose carefully.
-Your devices help make your Keybase account secure and trustworthy.
-Devices can be revoked to indicate that they’re no longer in use or have otherwise changed.
-Learn more in [Devices](/account/devices).

 ## Block and report bad actors
 You can control who can interact with you on Keybase.
 You can block and report people on an individual basis.
 You can also limit who can chat with you and add you to a team.
 Learn more in [Chat](chat/blocking).